Skip to content

 Become familiar with China’s culture, history and economy by reviewing the Wikipedia China Profile.
 Rich resources for China health information include the Institute for Health Metrics and Evaluation IHME China Country Profile and the World Health Organization Global Health Observatory China Data.

-Local Chinese patients served by LIGHT are normally of very low income.
+Local Chinese patients served by LIGHT are often of low income.
 China’s medical insurance system is largely tied to employment.
-Those who are unemployed usually do not qualify for medical insurance, leading to delays in seeking medical attention.
+Those who are unemployed may not qualify for medical insurance, leading to delays in seeking medical attention.
 Common diseases are those typical of primary care, including hypertension, hepatitis, diabetes, and occasionally TB.

 The local language is Mandarin Chinese.
 However, all the physicians speak English, as does most of the staff.
 Visitors will be able to communicate adequately using English alone.